-We use a variety of published reading schemes within our overall reading scheme, including Oxford Reading Tree, Red Rockets, PM (in all its guises!), Collins and Rigby.
+We use a variety of published reading schemes within our overall reading scheme, including Oxford Reading Tree, Red Rockets, PM (in all its guises!), Big Cat.
 This allows each child to experience a variety of reading books on their journey to developing a love of reading.

-All of our pupils in Reception, Years 1, 2 and 3 have a daily "Letters and Sounds" lesson.
+All of our pupils in Reception and Year 1 have daily "Little Wandle phonics" lessons.
 The children are grouped according to their learning need and activities are planned to meet these needs.

-Pupils in Years 4, 5 and 6 investigate spelling patterns and rules as part of their daily literacy lessons.
+Pupils in Years 2,3, 4, 5 and 6 investigate spelling patterns and rules as part of their daily English lessons.

-The following documents contain the requirements for each Year Group' s Literacy, Numeracy and Science curriculum:
+The following documents contain the requirements for each Year Group' s English, Maths and Science curriculum: